Staying in touch with old friends and professors also is a way to stay in touch with The Media School. Check out these class notes from the 2000s.

 Sherhara Williams Downing, BAJ’06, is founder and master trainer at Level Communications LLC in Houston, which she founded in 2014.
 Downing teaches customized communication practices to improve performance, productivity and involvement.
 (January 2019)

 Deanna Fry, BAJ’06, is a producer for CBS This Morning.
-Previously, she spent two years as the Washington Bureau Coordinating Producer for Heart Television in Washington, D.C.
+Previously, she spent two years as the Washington bureau coordinating producer for Hearst Television.
 Prior to that, she worked as a line and segment producer for Fox 59 in Indianapolis, and she has held a variety of other producing jobs.
-Fry’s first TV news job was at PBS in Merrillville, Ind.
+Fry’s first TV news job was at PBS in Merrillville, Indiana.
+(November 2019)

 Aishah Hasnie, BAJ’06, will take on a role as an overnight anchor and news correspondent at Fox News in New York City starting in February.
 Previously, Hasnie worked at WXIN-TV Channel 59 in Indianapolis for more than seven years as a news anchor and investigative reporter.
 (January 2019)

-Jennifer Hurtubise, BA’06, was named vice president of the Indiana Hospital Association.
-In this role, she will manage member communications, lead strategic planning and oversee media relations and digital communications.
-She is a member of the Society for Healthcare Strategy and Market Development, Hoosier Chapter of the Public Relations Society of America and Indiana Society of Association Executives.
-(December 2015)
+Jennifer Hurtubise, BAJ’06, is vice president, marketing and communications, at Bloom Insurance Agency in Bloomington.
+She was previously vice president of the Indiana Hospital Association.
+She is also a member of the Society for Healthcare Strategy and Market Development, Hoosier Chapter of the Public Relations Society of America and Indiana Society of Association Executives.
+(January 2020)

 Jason Martin, MA’06, PhD’11, is an associate professor and chair of the journalism program in the College of Communication at DePaul University.
 He was selected to receive a 2017-18 Wicklander Fellowship to pursue research on professional journalism ethics.
 His project will examine how changes spurred by the proliferation of social and mobile media have influenced journalists’ ethical practices in holding public officials and other societal powers accountable.
 (August 2017)